SJSU272LabF17/DenguePredictor/README.md

 # Dengue Predictor (Team 25)

-A web based project using machine learning models to predict the dengue outbreak
+A project using machine learning models to predict the dengue outbreak and give Visualization of the predition geographically using google maps.

 # Project Design